-During my last post on preparing your vehicle for winter, one of the comments that came up was the use of snow tires.
+When preparing your vehicle for winter, is switching to snow tires worth the cost.
 Of course, if you’re living in the desert or tropics, heavy snowfall is likely the least of your worries.
 But, if you’re a winter road warrior, a set of snow tires can be beneficial.

 I drive a pickup, so I have the mindset of not needing them.
 However, even when I’m cranking it in four-wheel drive, I must admit there have been times when I’ve had to reconsider my life choices.
 Those four wheels are handy when accelerating, but for stopping power, they provide little value.